Deep dive into nation’s history and civics teaching earns mixed report card on race issues

 “It’s not really what you would expect.
 Our findings do not divide by politics,” Mr. Finn said.
 “We found states you might not expect that had very good standards and some that had, frankly, crappy standards.”

-The study is the first in which the Fordham Institute looks at civics, which has become a hot topic in education circles, and the fourth on U.S. history standards.
+The study is the first in which the Fordham Institute looks at civics, a hot topic in education circles, and the fourth with U.S. history standards.
 The last was released in 2011.

 Parents in several states have objected to moves by school administrators and teachers to inject critical race theory, which holds that racism is embedded in the nation’s laws and societal norms.